So, it is time to try to start the car...

 And uh, well, the first crank was a total dud.
 Nothing at all.
 Not even a single click, crank or anything.
 Time to do some digging

 This signal line did have 12v when attempting to start - which, along with the lack of EWS manipulation codes in the DME, meant the DME and EWS were paired successfully.
-So that was a big win and again a big thanks to my tuner for that!
+So that was a big win!
 But I still had the issue of the no cranking or anything.
-I figured at this point I had some issue in my ignition wiring and I would come back to it later
+I figured at this point I had some issue in my starter wiring

-I did want to test the starter in the meantime, so I bypassed the IVM and ran the starter signal straight to the starter.
+I did want to test the starter though, so I bypassed the IVM and ran the starter signal straight to the starter.
 In doing so - I got a single "click"

 Hmm